metabase/metabase/docs/installation-and-operation/observability-with-prometheus.md

 # Observability with Prometheus

-You can export Prometheus stats from your Metabase.
+You can export [Prometheus](https://prometheus.io/) stats from your Metabase.

-## Running Prometheus locally
+## Running Metabase and Prometheus locally

-Assuming you have a [Metabase JAR](https://www.metabase.com/start/oss/).
+To give you an idea of how Metabase and Prometheus would work in your production environment, we'll walk through how to set up Metabase and Prometheus locally.

+### Start up Metabase with `MB_PROMETHEUS_SERVER_PORT`

+Download the latest [Metabase JAR](https://www.metabase.com/start/oss/), and run Metabase using an environment variable to specify the Prometheus server port:

 ```
-MB_PROMETHEUS_SERVER_PORT=9191 java -jar downloaded.jar
+MB_PROMETHEUS_SERVER_PORT=9191 java -jar metabase.jar
 ```

+The `MB_PROMETHEUS_SERVER_PORT=9191` specifies which port (`9191`) Metabase will use to send data to Prometheus.
+To clarify the ports that will be involved here:

+- Port `3000` is the port Metabase uses to serve the Metabase app.
+You can set another port with `MB_JETTY_PORT` (e.g., `MB_JETTY_PORT=3001`).
+- Port `9191` (or whichever port you specified with the `MB_PROMETHEUS_SERVER_PORT` environment variable) is the port Metabase uses to send metrics to Prometheus.
+- Port `9090` is the port Prometheus uses to serve the Prometheus application.

+When you start Metabase, the Metabase logs will tell you that Metabase is starting the `prometheus metrics collector` and `prometheus metrics web-server`.

 ```
 (truncated logs)